-The motherboard comes with a surface mount LGA775 socket designed for the Intel® CoreTM2 Quad/ CoreTM2 Extreme/ CoreTM2 DUO/ CoreTM2/ Pentium® D/ Pentium® Extreme.
+The motherboard comes with a surface mount LGA775 socket designed for the Intel® CoreTM2 Quad / CoreTM2 Extreme / CoreTM2 Duo / Pentium® D / Pentium® 4 / Pentium® Extreme processors.

 - Make sure that all power cables are unplugged before installing the CPU. - If installing a dual-core CPU, connect the chassis fan cable to the CHA\FAN1 connector to ensure system stability.